CIVIL-309 / 3 credits

 By the end of the course, the student must be able to:

-• Assess / Evaluate heat distribution in urban zones
+• Assess / Evaluate various modes of heat transfer in the urban environment.

 • Examine the effect of the outdoor built environment on human comfort